HasanTheSyrian/ALTAIR/README.md

 ---
 NOTE: THIS BOARD IS NOT TESTED YET
 ### Docs
-MYIR software and hardware documents can be downloaded from here: https://d.myirtech.com/MYD-C7Z010_20/ Software documentation/code is not included because the size is too big.
+This board is built with the MYIR MYC-C7Z020-V2 SOM.
+MYIR documents can only be downloaded after providing the serial number of the MYC-C7Z020-V2 purchased, unfortunately, I can't share mine.
+Most MYIR hardware documents can be downlodaded from this repository.
+I haven't included software documents/code because the file size is too big however you can probably find them online elsewhere.

 AltairNotes PDF contains my notes I have written over the ~2 years I have been working on this project.
 Some information is basic stuff about PCB routing and some information documents how I have configured and routed my board.